Music Literature Film Index About

 ‘To live without thinking.’

-You can’t wait to tell your friends.
-You can’t wait for them to experience it.
-From the mysterious here-we-go murder that kicks it off all the way through each meticulous, in-depth plunge into character, it is crystal clear you are dealing with an author in complete command of her craft.
+You can’t wait to tell friends.
+Can’t wait for them to experience it, from the mysterious here-we-go murder that kicks it off all the way through each meticulous in-depth plunge into character that makes you begin to think deeply if not fondly about them all.

 -G